Iowa City Movers

 Iowa City is more than just a college town, it’s a welcoming community filled with art, music, and literature.
 It hosts many fun, family-friendly activities all year round that you will want to keep tabs on.
 When you are looking for something to do, here are a few resources to help you in your search:

-Planning to move away from Iowa City?
 There are a few things that you’ll want to get taken care of before you make the jump.
-May can be adjusted online, over the phone or in person!
+May can be adjusted online, over the phone or in person.

 Changing Mailing Address